Bananattack/nel-d/readme.md

 Introduction
 ------------

 nel is a project I started to make development for the NES "easier", by diverting my time from making a game to working on a compiler for the 6502.
 It aims to remove a lot of unnecessary formatting requirements on your source code, and to unify certain mnemonics in the "official" 6502 assembly, with a simplified syntax.
-It is a 3-pass compiler that generates machine code in .nes/iNES format at the end.
+It is a 3-pass compiler that generates machine code in `.nes`/iNES format at the end.

 The language is not meant to provide many truly high-level concepts.
-It aims to only to aid in the development of low-level coding, and to that effect, has no standard library, only built-in commands and language constructs that map closely (often exactly) to single machine code instructions (with the exception of add/sub/neg/not commands, which become multiple instructions).
+It aims to only to aid in the development of low-level coding, and to that effect, has no "standard library", only built-in commands and language constructs that map closely (often exactly) to single machine code instructions (with the exception of `add`/`sub`/`neg`/`not` commands, which become multiple instructions).

+Although I originally made this for my own interest, feel free to use it for your NES homebrew projects.

 Compiling the Compiler
 ----------------------

-To compile nel, you need to have Digital Mars D2 (dmd version 2) installed.
+To compile nel, you need to have Digital Mars D2 (`dmd` version 2) installed.
 D1 will not work, and likely gdc won't either.
-Then just run the following command:
+Once you have `dmd` version 2 installed, you can just run the following command:

     dmd src/nel/*.d src/nel/ast/*.d src/nel/parse/*.d -Isrc -ofnel